rfabbri/vxd/vpe-gitflow.md

     # Use the following to make sure files outside of the subtree (elsewhere in container code)
     # will get quietly ignored.
 This may be useful when cherypicking a rename, since move is rm+add

-    git push vxl HEAD:master
+    git push  # to push the vxl-master branch git push vxl HEAD:master

 ### Original example on which the above is based, showing the kinds of edits